Last Updated on 1st March 2025 by peppe8o

 A web crawler (also known as spider or spiderbot) is an internet bot that continually browses web pages, typically for web indexing purposes.

-Typically Search Engines use web crawling ito scan the web and be aware of contents, links and websites relations.
-These data are processed to understand what results better fit users queries.
+Typically Search Engines use web crawling to scan the web and be aware of contents, links and websites relations.
+These data are processed to understand what results fit better the users’ queries, but they can be also useful to periodically check websites, for marketing researches, SEO analisys, and so on.

 What Is Scrapy